jnicolasgomez/songs-chords-api/README.md

 # Backend REST API Documentation

 ## Overview
-This repository contains the codebase for a backend REST API designed to handle Songs and Lists of songs for proyecto vertigo.
+This repository contains the codebase for a backend REST API designed to handle Songs and Lists of songs.
 Built using Node.js with Express and MongoDB, this API is designed for scalability, reliability, and performance.

 ---